ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-camera-mode.md

 **Blackmagic Tip:** If you aren't seeing video from your Blackmagic device, it may need a setting changed.
 Open Blackmagic's "Desktop Video Setup" application in your Applications folder.
 Ensure that the device's video input is set to HDMI instead of SDI.
 {: .notice}

-#### Newtek NDI® Cameras
+#### NDI Cameras

-Ecamm Live will automatically detect [Newtek NDI®](https://www.newtek.com/ndi/) input sources, such as the [NDI HX app](https://apps.apple.com/us/app/ndi-hx-camera/id1477266080).
+Ecamm Live will automatically detect [NDI](https://ndi.video) input sources.
 NDI sources will show up as cameras in Ecamm Live's camera list, and as a microphone in Ecamm Live's microphone list.

 #### RTSP Cameras (Also called Network Cameras or IP Cameras)